castleproject/Home/coding-standards.md

 ## Indentation

 It was recently discussed and decided that all files (source code, xml and html) **must use tabs** for indentation.
-If you use ReSharper, it will probably configure itself to match this when you open a project solution from Castle source repository.
+It's possible to change these settings in Visual Studio in Tools/Options/Text Editor/&lt;language&gt;/Tabs.
+But these settings are global and will affect all projects.
+The [EditorConfig](https://visualstudiogallery.msdn.microsoft.com/c8bccfe2-650c-4b42-bc5c-845e21f96328) extension allows the settings to be specified on a solution-by-solution (or project-by-project) basis.
+Some Castle projects have a corresponding .editorconfig file, and should pick up the indentation settings automatically.

 ## Header